douglashill/douglashill.github.io/Content/javascript-in-swift.md

 <span class="hljs-keyword">let</span> script = <span class="hljs-keyword">try</span>!<span class="hljs-attribute"> String</span>(contentsOf: scriptURL)
 context.<span class="hljs-attribute">evaluateScript</span>(script)</code></pre>

-That will make the `removeTrackersFromUrl` available and load in a few constants such as `ALL_TRACKERS`.
+That will make the `removeTrackersFromUrl` function available and load in a few constants such as `ALL_TRACKERS`.

 You may have noticed I force unwrapped the call to the initialiser of [`JSContext`](https://developer.apple.com/documentation/javascriptcore/jscontext).
 Most of Apple’s frameworks that have an Objective-C API have been nicely bridged to Swift by adding [nullability annotations](https://developer.apple.com/documentation/swift/designating-nullability-in-objective-c-apis) and other refinements.
 This hasn’t been done for JavaScriptCore, so lots of its APIs are bridged to Swift using [implicitly unwrapped optionals](https://www.hackingwithswift.com/example-code/language/what-are-implicitly-unwrapped-optionals), and we don’t really know if these APIs might return nil.
 In this case I don’t know any reason creating a [`JSContext`](https://developer.apple.com/documentation/javascriptcore/jscontext) might fail so I took the risk, but it might be wise to handle nil more gracefully.

 ### Calling a JavaScript function from Swift

-Now we can run the `removeTrackersFromUrl` function in the JavaScript environment like this:
+Now we can run `removeTrackersFromUrl` in the JavaScript environment like this:

 <pre><code class="hljs"><span class="hljs-keyword">let</span> output = context.<span class="hljs-attribute">evaluateScript</span>(<span class="hljs-string">"removeTrackersFromUrl('https://example.com/something?utm_source=whatever', ALL_TRACKERS)"</span>)</code></pre>